Jul 23, 2025

 Bespoke’s Conference Call Recaps use AI to summarize lengthy earnings calls.
 The commentary below is AI-generated and then edited by Bespoke for quality control.
 As always, none of these summaries should be construed as recommendations to buy or sell any securities, and investors should do their own research and/or consult with a financial professional before making any investment decisions.

-Our latest recap available to Bespoke subscribers covers CAVA’s (CAVA) Q1 2025 earnings call.
+Our latest recap available to Bespoke subscribers covers Lockheed Martin’s (LMT) Q2 2025 earnings call.

 Bespoke Institutional – Monthly Payment Plan